 I tend to sprinkle crushed red pepper flakes on everything and anything, like pizza, salads, soups and even pasta.
 Hence, spicy and rich Shrimp fra Diavolo is one of my favorite Italian dishes and that's why I included it in my latest cookbook, No Thaw Paleo Cooking in your Instant Pot.

-I know you might think it’s easy to make it on the stove top so why bother with the Instant Pot?
+I know you might think it's easy to make pasta on the stove top so why bother cooking in the Instant Pot?
+I mean, you can't cook everything in the Instant Pot, right?

 I'm glad you asked.